I participated in Key Ideas one of a series of events organised by the Design Cluster at Camberwell College of Arts.

 It’s also clear to me, that

-these technologies of exhibition, can be be turned upon any object, image, artist, maker, designer, emotion, feeling, city, country and nation and ‘objectify’ them.
+these network technologies that produce the moment of 'exhibition', can be be turned upon any object, image, artist, maker, designer, emotion, feeling, city, country and nation and ‘objectify’ them.

 And that these technologies of display are also diffusing into other, vast exhibitionary economies